uqfoundation/ppft/README.md

 --------------
 ``ppft`` provides:

-* parallel execution of python code on SMP and clusters
+* parallel execution of Python code on SMP and clusters
 * easy-to-understand job-based parallelization
 * automatic detection of the number of effective processors
 * dynamic processor allocation (at runtime)